AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/hdfs.md

 # (Beta) HDFS connector

-Adobe Experience Platform provides native connectivity for cloud providers like AWS, Google Cloud Platform, and Azure.
-You can bring your data from these systems into Platform.
+Adobe Experience Platform provides native connectivity for cloud providers like AWS, Google Cloud Platform, and Azure, allowing you to bring your data from these systems.
+Ingested data can be formatted as JSON, parquet, or delimited.
+Support for cloud storage providers include HDFS.

-Cloud storage sources can bring your own data into Platform without the need to download, format, or upload.
-Ingested data can be formatted as XDM JSON, XDM parquet, or delimited.
-Every step of the process is integrated into the Sources workflow.
-Platform allows you to bring in data from HDFS through batches.

-The documentation below provides information on how to connect HDFS to Platform using APIs or the user interface:
+The documentation below provides information on how to connect HDFS to Platform using APIs:

 ## Connect HDFS to Platform using APIs